rtroulak/streamRecordingAPI/README.md

 ## Additional Information and usefull links for testing

-Some stream urls for TV and Radio streams which have permissions to read from our application:
+Some playable stream urls for TV and Radio which have permissions to read from our application:

 |     Name       | Keyname  |  type  | url  |
 |-------------| :-----:| :--------------:| :-----:|